muktoakash/Learning-web-HTML5-CSS-Javascript/readme.md

 - [x] JS -> DOM and referring to elements by ID.
 Dynamically changing innerHTML of an element.
 - [x] JS -> async/await functional programming
 - [x] BootStrap -> Use the framework to create responsive pages quickly.
+- [x] Creating frontend of forms that combine HTML, CSS and JavaScript for functionality and appearance.
 - [x] Designing functional, fast, attractive and effective webpages.

+## Notable projects in this repo:
+- [Bento Glass](https://github.com/muktoakash/Learning-web-HTML5-CSS-Javascript/tree/master/HTML/Bento_Glass): A bento glass-styled grid that can by used in future pages.
+- [Bouncy Ball](https://github.com/muktoakash/Learning-web-HTML5-CSS-Javascript/tree/master/HTML/Bouncy_Ball): Animation of a ball bouncing left-to-right and back, made using CSS.
+- A nice, clean [webpage](https://github.com/muktoakash/Learning-web-HTML5-CSS-Javascript/tree/master/HTML/Bootstrap_Example) template designed using bootstrap.
+-